kubernetes/kompose/docs/user-guide.md

 If the Docker Compose file has service name with `_` or `.` in it (eg.`web_service` or `web.service`), then it will be replaced by `-` and the service name will be renamed accordingly (eg.`web-service`).
 Kompose does this because "Kubernetes" doesn't allow `_` in object name.

-Please note that changing service name might break some `docker-compose` files.
+Please note that changing service name might break some `compose` files.

 ## Network policies generation
 [Network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies) are not generated by default, because it's not mandatory to deploy your application.
 However, it's one of the best practices when it comes to deploy secure applications on top of Kubernetes.